 Deviations from point 10 of the Code of Practice: None

 (point 11 of the Code of Practice)

-The Board members’ fees that are recommended by the Election Committee for the Supervisory Board and adopted by the Supervisory Board are not performance-related and no options are issued to the directors.
+The Board members’ fees that are recommended by the election committee for the Supervisory Board and adopted by the Supervisory Board are not performance-related and no options are issued to the directors.
 The Board of Directors’ chair and deputy chair are remunerated separately, and directors participating in board committees receive additional remuneration for doing so.
-None of the directors appointed by the Supervisory Board perform tasks for the group beyond sitting on the Board of Directors.
-Further information on compensation to the Board of Directors, the Internal Audit committee and the Compensation Committee is disclosed in a note in this annual report.
+None of the directors appointed by the Supervisory Board perform tasks for the Group beyond being on the Board of Directors.
+Further information on compensation to the Board of Directors, the Audit committee (of the Board) and the compensation committee is disclosed in note 23 in this annual report.